Information on Drug and Alcohol Abuse Prevention, Intervention and Education at SMU

 SMU COUNSELING SERVICES

-Counseling Services has licensed, full-time substance abuse counselors available to SMU students, their families and the campus community.
+Counseling Services has licensed, full-time substance abuse counselors available to SMU students.
 Call 214-768-2277.
 Services include:

 Counseling, Referrals and Support